 Everyday Emergencies Happen

 We want to be reasonably prepared and want to be able to help our family, our friends and neighbors or at least not be a drain on 911 or FEMA.
-That is why we have Car Kits, First Aid Kits, reasonable stockpiles of food and water and emergency supplies.
+That is why we have Car Kits, First Aid Kits, reasonable stockpiles of food (freeze dried or dehydrated food), water (couple water bottles and/or a water filter) and general emergency supplies.
 It's just Common Sense.